tomara-x/witches/README.md

 ---

-Here's my [soundcloud](https://soundcloud.com/nope-null) where you can find some renders of some of the files here.

 If you make something with these, I'd love love love to have a listen/look!
-Also if you find anything confusing please feel free to message me 💜
+Also if you find anything confusing please feel free to open a discussion or an issue 💜

 ###### Made using [Vim](https://www.vim.org/) and [Csound](https://csound.com/) installed on a [Fedora](https://fedoraproject.org/) ([Void](https://voidlinux.org/) now) proot on [Termux](https://termux.com/) on an android (version 8.1) phone, void of any analog warmth! (except for that fm diagram, i drafted that on paper!) [[setup recipe]](https://github.com/tomara-x/csound-proot-distro-recipe)